Snig17/IoT-Enhanced-Drowsiness-Detection-System-for-IT-Employees/README.md

 Sends signals to an Arduino board connected via serial communication to trigger external actions (such as turning on a fan) based on detected events.
 Uses the PySerial library to establish communication with the Arduino board and send data over the serial port.

+# Implementation

+### Step-1 : Setup Hardware:

+Acquire necessary hardware components including a webcam for video input and an Arduino board for interfacing with external devices.

+### Step-2: Install Dependencies:

+Install required libraries and dependencies including OpenCV, dlib, imutils, Pygame, and PySerial.

+### Step-3: Define Constants and Thresholds:

+Set thresholds for eye aspect ratio (EAR), consecutive frames for drowsiness detection, and yawning distance threshold.

+### Step-4: Load Models:

+Load the pre-trained Haar Cascade classifier for face detection and dlib's shape predictor model for facial landmark detection.

+### Step-5:Initialize Video Stream:

+Start the video stream from the webcam using OpenCV or imutils.

+### Step-6: Main Loop:

+Continuously capture frames from the video stream.

+### Step-7:Face Detection:

+Use the Haar Cascade classifier to detect faces in each frame.
+Draw bounding boxes around detected faces.

+### Step-8: Facial Landmark Detection:

+For each detected face, use the shape predictor to locate facial landmarks such as eyes and lips.
+Calculate the eye aspect ratio (EAR) and lip distance for drowsiness and yawning detection, respectively.

+### Step-9: Eye Blink Detection:

+If the calculated EAR falls below the threshold for a certain number of consecutive frames, trigger a drowsiness alert.
+Play an alarm sound and send a signal to the Arduino board to activate external alerts (e.g., LED lights or a buzzer).

+### Step-10:Yawn Detection:

+If the lip distance exceeds the predefined threshold, trigger a yawn alert.
+Play an alarm sound and send a signal to the Arduino board for external alerts.

+### Step- 11: Multithreading for Alerts:

+Utilize multithreading to handle concurrent tasks such as playing audio alerts and sending signals to the Arduino board.

+### Step-12: Terminate Program:

+Allow the user to terminate the program by pressing a designated key (e.g., 'q’).

+### Step-13: Cleanup:

+Release video stream resources and close any open windows before terminating the program.

+### Step-14: Arduino Integration:

+Establish serial communication with the Arduino board and send appropriate signals based on detected events (e.g., drowsiness or yawning).
+Implement Arduino code to receive signals and trigger external alerts or actions.

+### Step-15: Testing and Optimization:

+Test the system with different scenarios and adjust thresholds or parameters for optimal performance.
+Optimize the code for efficiency and reliability, considering factors such as frame rate and processing speed.